Cyfrin/Updraft/courses/formal-verification/1-horse-store/53-update-horse-number-recap/+page.md

 REVERT ✅
 ```

-If call data doesn't include a function selector which matches the transaction will revert.
+If calldata doesn't include a function selector which matches the transaction will revert.

 ### Program Counters